 This trend is apparent in all sectors of the beverage industry.
 China’s largest beverage segment is packaged water.
-Purified water holds the largest share, but natural water and natural minerals have seen a rapid growth in recent years due to growing health consciousness.
-In recent years, demand for nutritional drinks, cleanse juices, and teas with less sugar or none has been higher.
+Purified water holds the largest share, but natural water and natural minerals have seen rapid growth in recent years due to growing health consciousness.
+In recent years, demand for nutritional drinks, cleanse juices, and teas with less sugar or none have been higher.

-A survey on food reveals that 86% consumers in tier 1 and 2 cities consider food safety when buying food.
-Fresh foods such as fruits and vegetables are high-demand because they are natural and free of chemicals.
+A survey on food reveals that 86% of consumers in tier 1 and 2 cities consider food safety when buying food.
+Fresh foods such as fruits and vegetables are in high-demand because they are natural and free of chemicals.
 Natural healthy packaged food like salads is another area of growth.

 Consumers’ F&B choices are influenced by safety and health, but there is also a preference for the satisfaction that comes with consuming premium brands.
-Consumers are increasingly valuing experience and enjoyment when it comes to alcohol beverages and will pay more to get the products they want.
+Consumers are increasingly valuing experience and enjoyment when it comes to alcoholic beverages and will pay more to get the products they want.
 Premium baijiu will see a higher growth rate in 2021, and beyond.
-However, premiumisation is the main driver of Chinese beer brewers’ profit growth.
+However, premiumization is the main driver of Chinese beer brewers’ profit growth.

 Online shopping isn’t a new trend like the consumption upgrade trend.
 The COVID-19-induced lockdowns have accelerated the adoption of online shopping among consumers.
-With a penetration rate at 30% by 2020, e-commerce is now an integral part of Chinese consumer shopping behavior.
+With a penetration rate of 30% by 2020, e-commerce is now an integral part of Chinese consumer shopping behavior.